 These banana oatmeal muffins are so easy to make, and just perfect for a quick breakfast or after school snack.
 I ground up some gluten free oats in the food processor to make oat flour to add some extra fiber to these muffins.
 If you happen to have oat flour on hand, you could use that instead.

-These are best when the bananas are very ripe – they will have more flavor than if you use somewhat ripe bananas.
+These banana oatmeal muffins are best when the bananas are very ripe – they will have more flavor than if you use somewhat ripe bananas.
+Look for your bananas to have brown spots on the peel.
+You can also use brown bananas that have been frozen – these will be very sweet.

 Banana Oatmeal Muffins (Vegan and Gluten Free).